PCCN Quiz -13

 60 / 125

 BH.
-A charge nurse must decide assignments.
-Which task is most appropriate for an experienced nursing assistant?
+A charge nurse must delegate tasks during a code situation.
+Which is most appropriate for a nursing assistant?

 61 / 125